RedVilla/email-verification-for-wc/readme.txt

 == Installation ==

-1. Upload the folder `customer-email-verification-for-woocommerce` to the `/wp-content/plugins/` folder
+1. Upload the folder `email-verification-for-wc-registration` to the `/wp-content/plugins/` folder
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==